davatron5000/Lettering.js/README.md

 We've found this to be a pretty quick and elegant solution to create typographical CSS3 posters.
 It's also a great solution for really custom type headings, while keeping the text selectable.

 ### Best Practices
 Be smart and use sparingly.
-You'll probably break your browser if you try to tried to do wrap every letter on your page in a `span` tag, so don't do that.
+You'll probably break your browser if you try to wrap every letter on your page in a `span` tag, so don't do that.
 Look to use this in your Headings, Blockquotes, Asides, etc.

 ### Kern Well
 If you're going through the trouble to load a fancy font and that word or phrase is the largest on the site, then it's important for it to be kerned well.
 With Lettering.js, kerning is a breeze.
 You can simply use `$("#id-of-what-i-want-to-kern").lettering();` and then on each `.char#`, you can set relative position or left/right margin.
 Works like a charm.